muneebaadil/line-detection-using-cnns/README.md

 # Hough Transform using Convolutional Neural Networks (CNNs)

-Given a colored/gray-scale image, the task is to detect and localize basic geometric shapes (straight lines, circles, ellipses etc) using convolutional neural networks.
+Given a binary edge-image, the task is to detect and localize basic geometric shapes (straight lines, circles, ellipses etc) using convolutional neural networks.

 Standard HT (Hough Transform) populates an accumulator array whose size determines the level of detail we want to have.
 This introduces a tradeoff between precision and computational cost.
 Furthermore, populating an accumulator array is often too costly for realtime applications.
 Also, standard HT is not robust to noise i.e discontinuity of lines in pixel-space caused by discretization often votes the false parameters of the lines in the accumulator space.